department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 #### Can you help me cover travel expenses if I need to travel for care?

-Yes, we may be able to help with travel expenses if you need to travel for care.
-[Learn more about VA transportation services](https://www.va.gov/healthbenefits/vtp/).
+Yes, we may be able to help with travel expenses if you need to travel for care. <a href="https://www.va.gov/healthbenefits/vtp/"><span class="usa-sr-only">This will open a new website.</span>Learn more about VA transportation services</a>.